Table of Contents

 |Macromolecule Synthesis||DNA is not being used.||DNA is being used.|

-Here is the visual explanation that describes the more differences in detail.
+Here is the visual explanation describing the more detailed differences.

 The chromosomes and chromatids have acquired unique biology shaped by evolution through time.
-The study of these differences will give greater insights not only about evolution but also of the consequences brought along the process.
+The study of these differences will give greater insights into the process’s evolution and consequences.